 Group A: Turkey, Italy, Wales, Switzerland

 Group E: Spain, Sweden, Poland, Slovakia

 UEFA EURO 2020 will be the biggest celebration of football in the tournament’s history and we’re honoured to play a part in hosting it.

-While EURO 2020 will be played out across Europe, all roads will lead to London as Wembley Stadium hosts seven matches between 11 June and 11 July 2021 – three group stage matches, one last-16 match, both semi-finals and the showpiece final.
+While EURO 2020 will be played out across Europe, all roads will lead to London as Wembley Stadium hosts seven matches between 11 June and 11 July 2021 – three group stage matches, two last-16 match, both semi-finals and the showpiece final.